 Affected brands include Toyota, Honda, Mitsubishi, Nissan, Mazda, Lexus, Skoda, Holden, Ford, Jeep, Chrysler, BMW, Audi, Ferrari, Mercedez-Benz, Volkswagen, Tesla, and Subaru.

-Who are required to comply with Takata airbag recall?
+Who is required to comply with Takata airbag recall?

 All 2.7 million cars that are on the list of Takata voluntary recall and about 1.3 million more vehicles that are not part of the voluntary recall should comply.
 Note that not all vehicles will be recalled immediately as it will be done on a rolling basis based on safety risk and other aspects.

 How to know if your car is affected?

 The first thing to do is to locate your vehicles Vehicle Identification Number (VIN), which you can find on the registration papers or on the vehicle itself.
 Go to your manufacturer’s website and click on the Takata airbag recall link.
 Enter your vehicle’s VIN and you will find out right away if your car has faulty airbags or not.